horia141/jupiter/docs/concepts/accounts.md

 # Accounts

-The account is the way you indentify yourelf relative to Jupiter.
+The account is the way you indentify yourelf relative to Thrive.
 The _unique identifier_ is your email address.

 Your account is uniquely linked to your [workspace](./workspaces.md) and this is private